-The Charles Center, in partnership with the Asian and Middle Eastern Studies Program and Asian and Pacific Islander-American Studies Program, will support 20 internships in Summer, 2019.
+The Charles Center, in partnership with the Asian and Middle Eastern Studies Program and Asian and Pacific Islander-American Studies Program, supports 22 summer internships in East and Southeast Asia.
 Each student will receive up to $5,000 to aid in the cost of travel and living expenses.
-The duration of the internship must be a minimum of six full-time weeks.
+The duration of the internship must be a minimum of eight full-time weeks.

 - The Freeman Intern Fellowship is limited to continuing undergraduates who are in good standing with the university.